AdamMeyers/The_Termolator/README.txt

    	       run the same Foreground with different backgrounds or if for any reason, you have
 	       already preprocessed the foreground file.
 So usually, this field should just contain "False".
    Argument 12 The name of some of the shared cached data to be used in multiple runs.
 This is currently being used as a prefix for both webscore files and for lemma dictionary files, e.g., if
-               argument 12 is 'biology', the files ??? will either be created or updated when the program is run.
-If the value of argument 12, Argument 4 will be used instead, i.e., the files
+               argument 12 is 'biology', the files will either be created or updated when the program is run.
+If the value of argument 12 is False, Argument 4 will be used instead, i.e., the files
 	       $4_lemma.dict and $4.webscore will be used.
 Of course a webscore file will only be generated in either case if Argument 6 is True.
 These cached files make it unnecessary to recalculate webscores for terms that have previously been looked up (saving as much as .75 seconds per